The Art Of Cooking With A Low Flame

 b) said patience works only on highly personal projects born of motivation, and

-c) were Tamil Nadu to have a state fair with a sambar-judging category, my potent concoction would still win all possible ribbons.
+c) were Tamil Nadu to have a state fair with a sambar-judging category, my potent concoction may just win all possible ribbons.

-Now, I relay some of my personal experiences as a modern-day, female scientist who switched a few major gears as she moved into the kitchen.
+Now, I relay some of my personal experiences as a modern-day, female scientist who switched a few big gears as she moved into the kitchen.

 What Not To Do:

 1. Do Not Freak Out When Grinding urad dal, parboiled rice and raw rice in a 12-year-old Braun blender.
-As much as the urad dal does not want to grind down and how ever coarse the rice initially seems, stop the emergency call to mom this instant, step away from the phone and use the time to break the dal and rice into smaller batches.
-The stuff eventually grinds down and your sweat and tears don’t help one bit when it comes to the correct amount of moisture required.
+As much as the urad dal does not want to grind down and however coarse the rice initially seems, stop the emergency call to mom this instant, step away from the phone, and use the time to break the dal and rice into smaller batches.
+The stuff eventually grinds down and your tears don’t help one bit when it comes to the correct amount of moisture required.

 2. The Low Flame Is Your Friend.
 Hence, the title of this rather symbolic post.
 No part of the meal tastes hurried, burned or undercooked when you let the pot absorb the heat slowly, instead of outright blistering and shriveling your food into oblivion.
 Take heed, ye Tamilian wannabe cooks, the thalichukottal (tempering of spices in hot oil before adding to meal) is amazing when you let it take its time and let all of the mustard seeds pop and the urad dal cook to golden perfection.

 3. Do Not Simply Walk Away While Assuming that the semiya (semolina) has enough ghee (clarified butter) between it and the frying pan.
 Yes, the recipe may tell you to wait until the semiya is reddish-brown and may not suggest an appropriate heat level.
-Regardless of this lack of advice and the strong desire to fling the book out of the closest window, your semiya is infinitely more important at that point.
+Regardless of this lack of advice and the strong desire to open a window from which to fling out the cookbook, your semiya is infinitely more important at this point.
 Tend to it and make sure that you remove the reddish-brown parts from the pan while continuing to cook the rest.
-Separating blackened semiya from the rest of the pile is not an easy task and makes your payasam taste less than optimal.
+Separating blackened semiya from the rest of the pile is not an easy task but not doing it makes your payasam taste less than optimal.
 Three more words: Lots Of Cardamom!
-Mmmmm …
+Yummm.

-My only disaster, how ever small, was the semiya payasam.
+My only disaster, admittedly small, was the semiya payasam.
 No matter that everyone said it tasted great; it wasn’t up to my standards.

-4. After transporting food over to friend’s house and while waiting for the door to open, be prepared for an adventure into “all is not what it seems.”
-When your friend swings the door open, a whole bunch of friends yell “Surprise!” and you realize that there is no South Indian party but, instead, a surprise party in your honor, Quell The Feeling Of Wanting To Run Away And Hide In The Bushes and accept with grace the fact that your friend has thrown said party just for you.
-Do Not Cast Dirty Looks in the direction of the organizers because you Will regret doing it later.
+4. After transporting food over to friend’s house and while waiting for the door to open, be prepared for an adventure in “all is not what it seems.”
+When your friend swings the door open, a whole bunch of friends yell “Surprise!” and you realize that there is no South Indian party but, instead, a surprise party in your honor, Push Down The Feeling Of Wanting To Run Away And Hide In The Bushes and accept with grace the fact that your friend has thrown said party just for you.
+Do Not Cast Dirty Looks in the direction of the organizers because you Will regret doing so later.

 What To Do:

-2. Cooking For Your Friends Is A Great Act Of Camaraderie.
+2. Cooking For Your Friends Is A Great Act Of Love And Camaraderie.
 Try to do it more often.

 A beaming mother is what I looked like as my guests licked clean their platters of New Culinary Experience and asked for recipes.
 Teaching and feeding are two things I love to do.